Loading Complete

 Follow Up Actions

-There are many things to do after you get your job and arrive in Taiwan, such as getting a phone number, a health insurance card, an apartment, etc.
+Now that you have the ARC, there are many things to do after you get your job and arrive in Taiwan, such as getting a phone number, a health insurance card, an apartment, etc.

 So take a look for other guides regarding all that.